Mark Saunders (police officer): Resignation

 Saunders announced his resignation on June 8, 2020, after serving 37 years with TPS.
 July 31, 2020 was his final day as chief – 8 months prior to the expiry of Saunders' contract.
 Saunders said he made the decision to leave sooner in order to "put family first".

 Post-policing career

 In December 2020, Saunders joined the COVID-19 vaccine task-force for Ontario during the COVID-19 pandemic in Ontario.
 He was named the province's special advisor for the Ontario Place redevelopment project.
+His term lasted from February 2021 to June 2022 and included $170,000 in compensation.
+In October 2023, a Freedom of Information and Protection of Privacy Act request made by NDP MPP Chris Glover, was unable to locate any records of advice, reports, or other work originating from Saunders.
+As of August 2024, Saunders serves as a Director of Community Outreach for a Toronto-based real estate development firm, Spotlight Developments Inc.

 2022 provincial election

 Saunders unsuccessfully contested the 2022 Ontario general election as the Progressive Conservative candidate for the riding of Don Valley West, previously held by former premier Kathleen Wynne since 2003, who was not seeking re-election.
 He was defeated by the Liberal candidate, accountant Stephanie Bowman.

+2023 mayoral by-election

+On March 20, 2023, Saunders announced that he would contest the 2023 Toronto mayoral by-election.
+In a Toronto Star column, Saunders identified community safety as a focus of his campaign, writing that he would focus on the root causes of crime.
+He identified 24-hour access to mental health care as an area he would focus on.

 Personal life

-Saunders has four children with his wife Stacey; they live in Etobicoke.
+Saunders has four children with his wife Stacey; they live in North York.

 In October 2017, Saunders had a kidney transplant surgery with his wife as the donor.
 Saunders was born with only one kidney and underwent nightly kidney dialysis at home for 15 months prior to the surgery.
 He stated that the family went public about the transplant in order to raise awareness of the organ donation program.

+Mark's sister Yvonne Saunders is a noted former track and field athlete who competed for Canada at the 1976 Summer Olympics.